Receive cover for up to 40 critical illnesses with HCF.

 You will be eligible to apply for trauma cover from HCF if you are:

 - A member of HCF family health cover, if you want to apply for HCF Family Medical Trauma Cover

 You are not required to undertake any medical examination or fill out questionnaires regarding your health and policy acceptance will be guaranteed, provided that you meet the eligibility criteria.

-There is a cooling off period of 30 days involved in which time you can thoroughly go through the whole document while enjoying full cover.
-If you are not satisfied with the cover being offered you can cancel the policy within the thirty days and receive a full refund, as long as you have not lodged any claims for benefits in the meantime.
+There is a cooling-off period of 30 days involved in which time you can thoroughly go through the whole document while enjoying full cover.
+If you are not satisfied with the cover being offered you can cancel the policy within the 30 days and receive a full refund, as long as you have not lodged any claims for benefits in the meantime.